technically-js/is-not-undefined/README.md

 [![Test](https://github.com/technically-js/is-not-undefined/actions/workflows/test.yml/badge.svg)](https://github.com/technically-js/is-not-undefined/actions/workflows/test.yml)

-`@technically/is-not-undefined` is a micro-package to check if a value is not null.
+`@technically/is-not-undefined` is a micro-package to check if a value is not undefined.
 With proper TS typing!

 ## Usage